 Being part of our residential community means you are joining a family.
-With almost 40 scholars from around the world (28 living on campus in Dayal House), our boarding students truly live the school’s mission of “enabling students to become enlightened, compassionate, and contributing citizens of our global community.”
+With almost 40 scholars from around the world (28 living on campus in Dayal House), our boarding students truly live the school’s mission of being “an inclusive community of intellectual excellence where learners creatively explore their passions and boldly inspire positive change in the world.”
 Our program, led by our Student Life staff, is designed to feel like a home away from home.
 Students are supported and guided and the Maumee Valley family is here to help each student succeed academically and socially.
 Unlike traditional boarding schools, our thoughtfully crafted program, small size, and focus on the individual student provide personal attention and care to each of our students.

 Tie Shizheng '17

 "I really appreciate the opportunity that Maumee Valley gave me to spend time with my Buddy Family.
 They taught me a lot, both in school and in my American life."